-The Lancia Fulvia 1.6 HF is an Italian legend.
-An 'homologation special', a mere 1,180 were built - enough to qualify the car to compete in international rallying.
-It went on to win two world championships.
+The Lancia Fulvia is a full-on automotive legend.
+An \’homologation special\’, only 1,180 Fulvias were built – just enough to qualify the car to compete in international rallying.
+As such, it went on to win two world championships.
 In standard form, the Fulvia was impressive.
 But the 1.6 HF model took it to another level.
 Revered as a roadster, it sported many of the features of a competition car.

 The HF was powered by a narrow-angle V4 engine.
-It produced 115bhp ... though there were a few factory-tuned units that upped that figure to 132.
-The less potent motors still provided a top speed of 115mph.
+It produced 115bhp – though a few factory-tuned units upped that number to 132.
+Even the less potent motors provided a top speed of 115mph.
 Fuel was supplied by twin Weber 42 carburettors.
 Power peaked at 6,200rpm.
 Transmission was by way of a 5-speed gearbox.
-It used the 4-speed 'box - to which was added a 'piggy-back' set of cogs.
-With that novel set-up hooked up to the front wheels, the HF handled sweetly enough.
+Technically, a 4-speed \’box was used – and then a \’piggy-back\’ set of cogs was added.
+With all that hooked up to the front wheels, the HF handled well.
 Braking was via Dunlop discs.
-Interestingly, Lancia judged that a servo was surplus to requirements.
+However, Lancia decided a servo was surplus to requirements.

-The Fulvia's bodywork was designed to cleave cleanly through air ... be it in a baking-hot desert, or freezing forest!
-A clear pointer to the car's rallying roots could be found in its large 7″ headlamps.
-As far as the wheels went, neatly flared arches topped off a set of suitably wide tyres.
-The rubber was mounted on deep-rimmed Campagnolo alloys.
-A touch of negative camber at the front - and a slightly raised rear - were hallmarks of a car for which road-holding was of the utmost importance.
-The HF's interior décor - or lack of it - signified that light weight was at a premium.
-At the front, high-backed bucket seats were designed with rigidity, rather than comfort in mind.
-Behind them was a padded bench ... something to sit on, and not much more!
-Standard Fulvias - and the 'luxury' 1600HF - gave more in the way of mollycoddling.
-Nevertheless, it is the relatively unadorned HF which is the most sought-after Fulvia of all.
-Seriously iconic, it is probably the most illustrious car Lancia built.
+The Fulvia\’s bodywork was designed to cleave cleanly through air – be it in a baking-hot desert or freezing forest!
+A clear pointer to the car\’s rally-bred roots could be found in its large 7″ headlamps.
+As far as wheels went, neatly flared arches topped off a set of suitably wide tyres.
+The rubber was fitted to deep-rimmed Campagnolo alloys.
+A touch of negative camber at the front – and a slightly raised rear – were hallmarks of a car for which road-holding was sacrosant.
+The HF\’s interior décor – or lack of it – indicated that weight loss was at a premium.
+At the front, high-backed bucket seats prioritised rigidity over comfort.
+Behind them was a padded bench … something to sit on, and not much more!
+Standard Fulvias – and the \’luxury\’ 1600HF – gave slightly more by way of mollycoddling.
+Nevertheless, it is the unadorned HF which is the most sought-after Fulvia of all.
+Seriously iconic, it is arguably the most illustrious Lancia of all!